My areas of activity:

 - NVC coaching in the field of personal and professional development: in individual sessions and using NonViolent Communication (NVC), I support people who wish to reach a concrete goal or improve their relational skills in a personal or professional situation.
 For example, learning to manage conflict at work or in the family, expressing oneself with authenticity and kindness, managing and getting out of a burn out, transforming one's anger or fear, changing one's personal or professional orientation, making a decision based on clarity and inner alignment, deepening one's empathic listening skills, improving communication in one's relationship, increasing cooperation in a team, learning to say 'no' and to set limits, reinforcing one's inner centering and peace.
 I support the coachee in learning and integrating practical and effective tools of communication and awareness from NVC to progress in his/her situation and to gain more autonomy.
 Sessions can also take place by videoconference via Zoom or Skype.

-- Therapy & psychological counseling: I offer therapeutic support in individual sessions, also via Zoom/Skype, to support people who experience emotional or physical suffering and who pass through crises or difficulties in life.
+- Therapy & psychological counseling: As an accredited practitioner, I offer counseling and therapy sessions (also via Skype, Zoom, or phone), to support people who experience emotional or physical suffering and who pass through crises or difficulties in life.
 Besides NonViolent Communication (NVC), I use other complementary therapeutic approaches to enrich the therapy: Internal Family Systems (IFS) or Self Leadership created by Richard Schwartz; Focusing developed by Eugene Gendlin (a disciple of Carl Rogers); Tipi Emotional Regulation created by Luc Nicon; Contemplative Psychology (including mindfulness) from Eastern wisdom traditions.
 My therapeutic vision is not to diagnose a pathology in the people I am working with or to give external advice, but to fully accept them with empathy and kindness and then to guide them with lucidity and respect so that they can develop or access their own internal resources for healing, liberation, peace, and clarity.

 My journey in life: